ivykorah/DVD-Rental-Data/README.md

 # DVD-Rental-Data
-Project for data manipulation using SQL.
+Project for data manipulation using postgreSQL.
 Data provided by Quantum Analytics